 Bali - Tanjung Benoa

-Return flights to Bali on Qatar Airline Return resort transfers 7 nights accommodation in Premier Garden Room Breakfast daily All taxes, levies & surcharges (estimate)
+Return flights to Denpasar on Emirates Return private resort transfers 7 nights accommodation in a Premier Garden Room Breakfast daily All taxes, levies & surcharges (estimate)

-Book by 30 September 2021 A weekend surcharge is applicable for travel on Fridays and Saturdays.
-All airfares are subject to availability at the time of booking
+A weekend surcharge is applicable for travel on Fridays and Saturdays.
+This airfare is indicative only and is subject to seasonal surcharges and the best available Emirates fare at time of booking.

 Packages are subject to availability at the time of the reservation.
 Passport & visa costs (if applicable), travel insurance & items of a personal nature are not included.
 Prices are subject to change without prior notice due to airfare increases and currency fluctuations.
 Rebooking and cancellation fees apply.
 All prices are per person sharing unless otherwise specified.
 Standard terms and conditions apply.
 All discounts and/or special offers have already been included in the package price.

-Set amongst beautiful landscaped gardens on a large white stretch of beach in Tanjung Benoa, this is Bali’s watersport haven.
-Grand Mirage Resort & Thalasso Bali is a 5 Star Bali Resort Hotel with a large white sandy beach right in front of the resort, set among beautiful landscaped tropical gardens.
+Set amongst beautiful landscaped gardens on a large white stretch of beach in Tanjung Benoa, this is Bali’s watersports haven.

 Premier Garden Room (Size: 42 m2)